Matthew Cocklin

 Publications

 Matthew is the author of papers on delay published by the Construction Law Journal ((2014) 30(1) Cons.
-Law 41-56)) and the Society of Construction Law (Paper No.182) cited in Keating on Construction Contracts (10th Edition), Hudson’s Building and Engineering Contracts (13th Edition) and Construction Law (2nd Edition).
-He additionally maintains a guidance note on Delay to Construction Contracts published by Practical Law (No. 1-595-4752) and a guidance note on the professional conduct of expert witnesses published by Isurv.
+Law 41-56)) and the Society of Construction Law (Paper No.182) cited in Keating on Construction Contracts (10th, 11th and 12th Editions), Hudson’s Building and Engineering Contracts (13th Edition) and Bailey (2nd, 3rd and 4th Editions).

 Conferences

-Matthew is experienced in delivering seminars and lectures on construction law.
-He has presented to the Society of Construction Law and regularly delivers talks to members of the Royal Institution for Chartered Surveyors and the Chartered Institute of Building.
+Matthew has also delivered numerous talks to members of the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institute of Building (CIOB).

 Education